Saki Kashima: Oedo Tai (2020–2023)

+God's Eye (2023–2026)

 On May 27, 2023, at Flashing Champions, Kashima defeated the High Speed Champion AZM to win the title first the first time in her career in a three-way match, which also involved Fukigen Death.
 At Stardom Sunshine 2023 on June 25, Kashima teamed up with Oedo Tai stablemates Natsuko Tora, Momo Watanabe, Starlight Kid, Ruaka and Rina and competed in a Loser leaves unit cage match against Queen's Quest (Lady C, Hina, Utami Hayashishita, Saya Kamitani, AZM and Miyu Amasaki).
 Kashima got eliminated last, as she was forced to withdraw her unit.
 Parting ways was hostile as Oedo Tai attacked her after the loss, after which determined AZM to offer Kashima a spot into Queen's Quest which the latter denied.
 At Stardom Mid Summer Champions 2023 on July 2, Kashima successfilly defended the High Speed Championship against her former "We Love Tokyo Sports!" tag partner Fukigen Death.
 After the match, Oedo Tai attacked Kashima again, but Syuri and Ami Sourei rescued her and offered a spot into God's Eye.
 At Nagoya Golden Fight 2023 on October 9, Kashima lost the High Speed Championship to Mei Seira.

+On January 10, 2026, Kashima announced that she will be retiring from professional wrestling with her last match being on April 23, 2026, where she teamed with stablemate Syuri to defeat AZM and Momo Watanabe.
+Kashima's retirement ceremony took place three days later at Stardom All Star Grand Queendom 2026 to officially conclude her career.